FriendsOfShopware/FroshPluginUploader/README.md

 Valid options are:
 ```
 --strategy - default `git`. `plain` will zip the folder as it is.
+--scope - default `false`. `true` will scope the plugin dependencies into a specific namespace using [humbug/php-scoper](https://github.com/humbug/php-scoper). php-scoper has to be available in `$PATH`
 ```

 A .sw-zip-blacklist file can be used to define which files should be deleted before creating the zip. (**Deprecated, will be removed with 0.4.0**)